sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 The current design of data plane ACL supports only persistent rules, that is, once the rule is applied to SONiC, it will be there until manually removed or config reload.

-This doc proposes an enhancement to current ACL, which add a TTL to ACL rules and the rules are deleted after TTL expires.
+This doc proposes an enhancement to current ACL, which add a time range to ACL rule and the rule will only be activated during the specific time range.

 ## Requirements

-- ACL rules are added with a TTL value.
+- ACL rules are added with an integer value.
+The unit is second.
-- ACL rules are removed after TTL seconds from the time they are added.
+- ACL rules are removed after value seconds from the time they are added.
-- ACL rules' TTL can be refreshed.
-The new expiration time is current time plus new TTL seconds.
+- The value in ACL rules can be refreshed.
+The new expiration time is current time plus the new value seconds.
-- ACL rules with TTL value are kept after reboot.
+- ACL rules with the integer value are kept after reboot.

 ## Architecture Design